-Doctors and scientists have determined that all forms of asbestos can cause serious health conditions including asbestosis, pleural effusion, lung cancer and a rare cancer called mesothelioma.
-When airborne asbestos is inhaled, fibers can accumulate in the lungs causing scarring and a variety of chronic respiratory issues.
+Doctors and scientists have determined that all forms of asbestos can cause serious health conditions.
+These include asbestosis, pleural effusion, lung cancer and a rare cancer called mesothelioma.
+Treatment for these diseases is available at top Virginia cancer centers.

-Several mines in Virginia, both current and inoperative, put surrounding populations at risk for asbestos exposure.
-Two former asbestos mines can be found along the Blue Ridge near Richmond, and Virginia Vermiculite, LLC in Louisa County operates one of the last remaining open pit vermiculite mines in the United States.
-Although vermiculite is a nontoxic mineral, it often forms alongside asbestos which poses a dangerous risk of contamination.
+Several mines in Virginia put surrounding populations at risk for asbestos exposure.
+Two former asbestos mines along the Blue Ridge near Richmond, and Virginia Vermiculite, LLC in Louisa County operate one of the last remaining open pit vermiculite mines in the United States.
+Although vermiculite is a nontoxic mineral, it often forms alongside asbestos.

 Although the EPA placed regulations on asbestos in the 1970s and ’80s, asbestos-containing materials have been used for centuries in Virginia.
 Many construction and industrial occupations have a long history of asbestos use that puts workers at risk for serious health complications.
 It can take upwards of 20 to 50 years for some asbestos-related diseases to present symptoms, so workers exposed to the mineral long before its regulation may just now be experiencing health issues.